baidubce/terraform-provider-baiducloud/website/docs/index.html.markdown

 * `region` - (Required) This is the BaiduCloud region.
 It must be provided, but it can also be sourced from the `BAIDUCLOUD_REGION` environment variables.
-  The default input value is ap-guangzhou.
+  The default input value is bj.
+Available value is [bj, bd, gz, su, fsh, fwh, hkg, sin]

 * `endpoints` - (Optional) An `endpoints` block (documented below) to support custom endpoints.